The Music of the Spheres

 The four strapping lads depicted in this highly descriptive woodcut represent the four humoral temperaments.
 From left to right they are the choleric, sanguine, phlegmatic and melancholic humors respectively.
 By the time this woodcut was carved this theory of human temperament had held sway for many, many centuries.
 It was the dominant theory of Physiology, Psychology and Medicine until the 17th century with parts of it surviving within these disciples until fairly recent times.
 To this day our language remains peppered with humoral expressions.
+We have all met people who have a dry sense of humour or others described as a wet blanket.
+We know the difference between a hot headed individual and a cold blooded one.
+There are countless other commonplace expressions that spring to mind.
+These phrases are the legacy of the once commonplace and universally accepted humoral theory that defined our individual temperament.
+Our temperament informed others of the way we would act and react in various situations and it described our susceptibility to specific illnesses, physical and mental.

 Each one of us has our own astrological temperament that was dictated by our specific humoral balance.
 The humours were associated and governed by a planet.
 We are reminded of this fact by the lovely, childlike star just above each man’s head.
 This visual metaphor for the heavenly, spiritual world being reflected onto our earthly plane helps us to understand the traits of each temperament via a planet’s intrinsic humoral nature.
 In the past there was a belief in a cosmic sympathy that permeated all matter, animated or otherwise, held together by a divine universal spirit.
 Everything in the celestial and sub-lunar realm was connected to and influenced by everything else.